probmods/chapters/non-parametric-models.md

 ## The Indian Buffet Process

-The indian buffet process is an infinite distribution on *sets* of draws from a base measure (rather than a single draw as in the CRP).
+The Indian Buffet Process is an infinite distribution on *sets* of draws from a base measure (rather than a single draw as in the CRP).

 # Hierarchical Combinations of Non-parametric Processes

-In the section on [[Hierarchical Models]] we explored how additional levels of abstraction can lead to important effects in learning dynamics, such as transfer learning and the blessing of abstraction.
+In the [Hierarchical Models](hierarchical-models.html) chapter, we explored how additional levels of abstraction can lead to important effects in learning dynamics, such as transfer learning and the blessing of abstraction.
 In this section, we talk about two ways in which hierarchical non-parametric models can be built.

 ## The Nested Chinese Restaurant Process

-We have seen how the Dirichlet/Chinese Restaurant Process can be used to learn mixture models where the number of categories is infinite.
+We have seen how the Dirichlet Process/CRP can be used to learn mixture models where the number of categories is infinite.
-However, the categories associated with each  table or stick in the DP/CRP are unstructured&mdash;real life categories have complex relationships with one another.
-For example, they are often organized into hierarchies: a **German shepherd**  is a type of **dog**, which is a type of **animal**, which is type of **living thing**, and so on.
+However, the categories associated with each table or stick in the DP/CRP are unstructured, whereas real life categories have complex relationships with one another.
+For example, they are often organized into hierarchies: a German shepherd is a type of dog, which is a type of animal, which is type of living thing, and so on.

-In [[Example: One-shot learning of visual categories]], we already saw how such hierarchies of categories could lead to efficient one-shot learning, however, we did not talk about how such a hierarchy itself could be learned.
+In [Example: One-shot learning of visual categories](hierarchical-models.html#example-one-shot-learning-of-visual-categories), we saw how such hierarchies  could lead to efficient one-shot learning, but we did not talk about how such a hierarchy itself could be learned.

-The *Nested Chinese Restaurant Process* (nCRP) is one way of doing this.<ref>Blei, D. M., Griffiths, T. L., Jordan, M. I., and Tenenbaum,
+The *Nested Chinese Restaurant Process* (nCRP) is one way of doing this.
+(Blei, D. M., Griffiths, T. L., Jordan, M. I., and Tenenbaum, J. B, 2004.
-J. B. (2004).
 Hierarchical topic models and the nested chinese restaurant process.
-In Advances in Neural Information Processing Systems 16.</ref> The idea behind the nCRP is that tables in a CRP&mdash;which typically represent categories&mdash;can refer to *other restaurants*, representing lower-level categories.
+In Advances in Neural Information Processing Systems 16).
+The idea behind the nCRP is that tables in a CRP, which typically represent categories, can refer to *other restaurants* that represent lower-level categories.

 ~~~~
-(define my-gensym (make-gensym))
+(define top-gensym (make-gensym "t"))

-(define top-level-category  (DPmem 1.0 my-gensym))
+(define top-level-category (DPmem 1.0 top-gensym))

+(define subordinate-gensym (make-gensym "s"))
 (define subordinate-category
   (DPmem 1.0
          (lambda (parent-category)
-           (pair (my-gensym) parent-category))))
+           (list (subordinate-gensym) parent-category))))

 (define (sample-category) (subordinate-category (top-level-category)))

+(table (pair (list "subordinate" "top")
-(repeat 10 sample-category)
+             (repeat 10 sample-category)))
 ~~~~

-Each call to `sample-category` returns a pair which consists of a subordinate-level category followed by the corresponding top-level.
+Each call to `sample-category` returns a list that consists of a subordinate-level category followed by the corresponding top-level category.
 These categories are represented by gensyms, and, because they are drawn from a DP-memoized version of gensym, there is no *a priori* limit on the number of possible categories at each level.

 The nCRP gives us a way of constructing unbounded sets of hierarchically nested categories, but how can we use such structured categories to generate data?
-The Church code below shows one way.
+The code below shows one way:

 ~~~~
-(define my-gensym (make-gensym))
+(define top-gensym (make-gensym "t"))
 (define possible-observations '(a b c d e f g))

-(define top-level-category  (DPmem 1.0 my-gensym))
+(define top-level-category (DPmem 1.0 top-gensym))
 (define top-level-category->parameters
   (mem (lambda (cat) (dirichlet (make-list (length possible-observations) 1.0)))))

+(define subordinate-gensym (make-gensym "s"))
 (define subordinate-category
   (DPmem 1.0
          (lambda (parent-category)
-           (pair (my-gensym) parent-category))))
+           (list (subordinate-gensym) parent-category))))

 (define subordinate-category->parameters
-  (mem  (lambda (cat) (dirichlet (top-level-category->parameters (rest cat))))))
+  (mem (lambda (cat) (dirichlet (top-level-category->parameters (second cat))))))

 (define (sample-category) (subordinate-category (top-level-category)))